A city wrestled down an addiction crisis. Then came COVID-19

-Carter overdosed dozens of times.
-At 30 years old, she already walked with a cane that she painted her favorite color, pink.
-Infection coursed through her body.
+Carter was 30 years old and already walked with a cane that she’d painted her favorite color, pink.
+Her joints were disintegrating, infection coursed through her body.
 She had Hepatitis C and HIV.

-In 2018, HIV started spreading among injection drug users here.
-Kilkenny said the county ramped up testing, treatment and the needle exchange program that offers clean syringes to drug users, recommended by the CDC.
+In early 2018, HIV started quietly spreading among injection drug users in Huntington.
+By the time they realized what was happening, dozens had been infected, said Kilkenny with the county health department.
+They ramped up testing, treatment and the needle exchange program that offers clean syringes to drug users, recommended by the CDC.
 Cases subsided.

 But they’ve surged again.